Skip to main content

 Teaching and learning opportunities are varied and stimulating.
 They include field visits, classroom discussion of case studies and film clips as well as lectures and seminars led by experienced social workers, service users and academics.

 Our Practice Learning Suite enables simulated interactions with service users (on doorsteps, in living rooms, in reception areas and interview spaces).
 Recording facilities enable you to observe and reflect on your practice.
 Teaching also comprises lectures, problem-solving approaches and small group sessions for learning support.

 When not attending timetabled sessions, you will be expected to continue learning independently through self-study.
 This typically will involve reading journal articles and books, working on individual and group projects, undertaking coursework assignments, and preparing and giving presentations.
 Your independent learning is supported by a range of excellent facilities including online resources, the library and CANVAS, the online virtual learning platform.

 Our academic support team here at Kingston University provides help in a range of areas.

 In the first year, learning takes place primarily in classroom and simulation settings (Practice Learning Suite), enabling you to develop a baseline in knowledge, values and skills before workplace learning commences.
-These core activities occupy seven and a half hours every week.
-Additionally, you will have the option to attend academic writing classes, a field visit and social work discussion groups such as Film Club and Department Seminars.
+These core activities occupy eight hours every week.
+Additionally, you will have the option to attend academic writing classes and Department Seminars.
 Student support or tutorial time will occupy up to five hours per semester.

-Academic teaching again takes place in blocks in the weeks both before and after practice placement and typically involves 15 hours contact time per week with additional tutorial time.
+Academic teaching again takes place in blocks in the weeks in semesters one and two and typically involves 15 hours contact time per week with additional tutorial time.